AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 ### Query data using [!DNL Query Service] in [!DNL Python]

-[!DNL JupyterLab] on [!DNL Platform] allows you to use SQL in a [!DNL Python] notebook to access data through <a href="https://www.adobe.com/go/query-service-home-en" target="_blank">Adobe Experience Platform Query Service</a>.
+[!DNL JupyterLab] on [!DNL Platform] allows you to use SQL in a [!DNL Python] notebook to access data through [Adobe Experience Platform Query Service](https://www.adobe.com/go/query-service-home-en).
 Accessing data through [!DNL Query Service] can be useful for dealing with large datasets due to its superior running times.
 Be advised that querying data using [!DNL Query Service] has a processing time limit of ten minutes.

-Before you use [!DNL Query Service] in [!DNL JupyterLab], ensure you have a working understanding of the <a href="https://www.adobe.com/go/query-service-sql-syntax-en" target="_blank">[!DNL Query Service] SQL syntax</a>.
+Before you use [!DNL Query Service] in [!DNL JupyterLab], ensure you have a working understanding of the [[!DNL Query Service] SQL syntax](https://www.adobe.com/go/query-service-sql-syntax-en).

 Querying data using [!DNL Query Service] requires you to provide the name of the target dataset.
 You can generate the necessary code cells by finding the desired dataset using the **Data explorer**.
 Right click on the dataset listing and click **Query Data in Notebook** to generate the following two code cells in your notebook: